MEP both engages in and supports research

-The topical focus of MEP-directed research is guided by the Steering Committee and is designed and carried out by MEP Directors and staff.
-This structure allows for MEP-directed research to be focused on problems of practice that are pressing for the District and of current interest in the academic community.
-Research focus areas must be mutually beneficial for the MEP team to engage.
+The Steering Committee and Advisory Groups guide the topical focus of MEP-Directed research annually.
+The research agenda is designed and carried out by MEP Directors, staff, and student researchers.
+Throughout the year, MEP Directed research engages in a series of related and thematically aligned research questions.
+This structure allows for MEP-Directed research to be focused on problems of practice that are pressing for the District and of current interest for the academic community.
+Research focus areas must be mutually beneficial to the District and University for MEP to engage.

-The current focus of MEP-directed work is four-year-old Kindergarten (4K).
+The focus of MEP-directed work from 2016-2018 is MMSD’s four-year-old Kindergarten (4K) program.
 MEP approaches this research with an equity lens given the widely demonstrated potential for educational interventions prior to Kindergarten to enhance academic success of children who have historically been at greater risk of experiencing academic challenges.

 Who participates in MMSD’s 4K program?